Skip to main content

 Quantitative Trait Loci (QTL)

-Quantitative Trait Loci are specific regions of the genome that correlate with variation in a quantitative trait, such as fruit mass.
-By analyzing the distribution of phenotypes in the F₂ generation, researchers can estimate the number of QTLs involved in the trait's inheritance.
+Quantitative Trait Loci (QTL) are specific regions of the genome that are associated with the variation in a quantitative trait, such as fruit mass.
+By analyzing the distribution of phenotypes in the F₂ generation, researchers can estimate the number of QTLs involved in the trait's inheritance, which helps in understanding the genetic architecture of complex traits.

 Recommended video: